 Tulane University HCA Programs

-Tulane University offers a Masters in Health Administration and a Masters in Business Administration/Masters of Health Administration dual degree.
+Tulane University offers a Master of Health Administration and a Masters in Business Administration/Masters of Health Administration dual degree.
 The former is offered by the School of Public Health and Tropical Medicine, while the latter is offered by the Freeman School of Business.
 Candidates must receive admission to both schools and approval from the Joint-Degree Program Committee to enroll in this program.
 The Masters in Health Administration program consists of 60 credits of graduate coursework, including Management of Health Care Organizations; Organizational Behavior; Financial Management; Population Health; Health Care Economics; Leadership and Professionalism in Health Care; Marketing and Communications and Information Systems and Analysis.
 The program is accredited by the Commission for Accreditation of Healthcare Management Education (CAHME), as well as the Southern Association of Colleges and Schools, Commission on Colleges and the Council on Education for Public Health.
 Admission requirements include the Graduate Record Exam, but the program also accepts the GMAT, MCAT or LSAT in addition to the GRE.
 The culminating experience is an oral comprehensive examination, consisting of a case study and four competency-specific questions.

 Tulane’s law school offers a joint Juris Doctor/MHA program.

 Job Prospects for Louisiana